awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_AMI.md

 + **Amazon ECS\-optimized Windows Server 2019 Core AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
 For more information, see [Windows containers](ECS_Windows.md)\.
 + **Amazon ECS\-optimized Windows Server 2004 Core AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.
 For more information, see [Windows containers](ECS_Windows.md)\.
 + **Amazon ECS\-optimized Windows Server 1909 Core AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.
 For more information, see [Windows containers](ECS_Windows.md)\.
+**Important**
+The Amazon ECS\-optimized Windows Server 1909 Core AMI is being deprecated\.
+No new versions of this AMI will be released\.
 + **Amazon ECS\-optimized Windows Server 2016 Full AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.
 For more information, see [Windows containers](ECS_Windows.md)\.

 Windows Server 2019 and Windows Server 2016 are Long\-Term Servicing Channel \(LTSC\) releases\.
-Windows Server 2004 and Windows Servier 1909 are Semi\-Annual Channel \(SAC\) releases\.
+Windows Server 2004 and Windows Server 1909 are Semi\-Annual Channel \(SAC\) releases\.
 For more information, see [Windows Server release information](https://docs.microsoft.com/en-us/windows-server/get-started/windows-server-release-info)\.

 ## Linux Amazon ECS\-optimized AMIs<a name="ecs-optimized-ami-linux"></a>